 Validate Rich Pins.
 You want Pinterest to accept your images with metadata and other settings, so make sure that you validate the rich pins.

-Set Pin On Hoover.
-This will allow your users to pin the picture when they hoover with their mouse over it.
-Re-sharing and repinning images and pins from your post count towards your engagement and results in clicks.
+Set Pin On Hover.
+This will allow your users to pin the picture when they hover over it.
+Re-sharing and repinning images and pins from your post count towards your engagement and results in more clicks.

-Keep your pictures “Pinnable”.
-In continuation to the previous point - make sure that the images on your post are ready to be pinned.
+Keep your images “Pinnable”.
+Make sure that the images on your post are ready to be pinned.
 That means that they have the correct size and descriptions that will be moved to Pinterest when a visitor decides to pin them.

 Don’t Let Them Leave!
-Well, of course, do not hide the close button, but make sure that the visitors have a chance to make a small action that will make them coming back.
-If you are running a membership site, let them leave a lead and have a chance to peek inside, possibly prepare some kind of a report (or another form of the lead magnet) or at least ask them to bookmark your page.
+Never hide the close button, but make sure that visitors have a chance to take action that will make them come back.
+If you are running a membership site, let them have a peek inside, possibly some sort of form (or another lead magnet).

 Each pin has to be pinned somewhere.
 On Pinterest, you pin them to boards.
 There are two board types - personal boards and group boards.